FastFinTech/.github/profile/README.md

 - **API Wrappers**

   Need to connect your application to a *horrible* api?
-I build api wrappers that return a readonly domain-driven model producing state change events that dramatically simplify your application code.
+I build api wrappers that return a readonly domain-driven model producing state-change events that dramatically simplify your application code.

 - **Trading platforms**

   With 20 years experience as a trader and coder, I understand how a trader wants to operate their trading platform to make instrument selection, order entry/modification and position management extremely quick and easy.
-I know exactly how to architect the code to make it easy to read, easy to maintain, and super fast as well.
+I know exactly how to architect trading platform code to make it easy to read, easy to maintain, and super fast as well.

-- **CQRS, Domain-driven design, Event Sourcing**
+- **Domain-driven design with CQRS and EventSourcing**

-  My favourite kind of application.
+  My preferred style of application development, particularly when paired with Microsoft Orleans and [EventStore](https://www.eventstore.com/)